Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 - Sleep disturbance due to heaviness

-Stomach Pain Due To Gas: How It Commonly Feels
+Stomach Pain Due to Gas: How It Commonly Feels

 Gas pain can be sharp, crampy, or like a squeezing pressure.
 It may move around and may reduce after burping, passing gas, or using the toilet.